 Reliable scientific results depend on superior animal care.
 The CCAC's sound standards empower institutions and individual researchers to ensure the physical and behavioural well-being of animals in research.
 CCAC certification engages scientists, veterinarians, managers, and administrators in an independent, rigorous assessment of their institution's animal care program.

-CCAC’s programs are collaborative peer processes, involving more than 2,000 volunteer experts across Canada and offering support and training on issues related to program structures, ACCs, facilities, equipment, the Three Rs, occupational health and safety, and crisis management.
+CCAC's program is a collaborative peer process, involving more than 2,000 volunteer experts across Canada and offering support and training on issues related to program structures, ACCs, facilities, equipment, the Three Rs, occupational health and safety, and crisis management.
 Earning and maintaining CCAC certification keeps an institution aware of, and engaged in, current best practices.

 A number of scientific, peer-reviewed journals require that the protocol on which the article is based be subject to an ethical review.
 As a result, researchers from CCAC-certified institutions have a publication advantage over researchers from institutions accredited by other oversight programs that only assess facilities.